Skip to content

 Do I need to be a designer to work at Figma?

 No. Figma hires across engineering, product, marketing, sales, and operations.
-However, regardless of your role, showing an appreciation for design thinking and the creative process is important.
-Demonstrating that you understand how designers work and what makes their tools effective will set you apart.
+But regardless of role, showing an appreciation for design thinking and craft matters — 'Love your craft' is a company value.
+Demonstrating that you understand how designers work, and that you care about the quality of execution, will set you apart.

 How important is browser and frontend expertise for engineering roles?

 Very important for many engineering positions.
-Figma's product runs entirely in the browser and pushes the limits of web technologies including Canvas, WebGL, WebAssembly, and real-time networking.
-Even backend engineers benefit from understanding the constraints and opportunities of browser-based applications.
+Figma's product runs entirely in the browser and pushes web technologies including Canvas, WebGL, WebAssembly, and real-time networking to their limits.
+Even backend engineers benefit from understanding the constraints of a browser-based, latency-sensitive product.

 How should I format my Figma resume for ATS compatibility?

 Use a clean single-column layout with standard headings like Experience, Skills, and Education.
-While visual polish matters at Figma, don't sacrifice ATS readability for design flair — avoid embedding text in images, using unusual fonts, or relying on complex layouts.
-Rolevanta's templates balance visual quality with ATS compatibility.
+Visual polish matters at a design-tool company, but don't sacrifice ATS readability for flair — avoid text embedded in images, unusual fonts, or complex multi-column layouts.
+Export to PDF and keep it to one page unless you have 10+ years of highly relevant experience.

 Similar Company Resume Guides